IASB Board membership

 IASB Board requirements

-The IASB currently has 14 board members, of whom one is appointed as Chair and up to two as Vice-Chairs.
+The IASB currently has 12 board members, of whom one is appointed as Chair and one as Vice-Chair.
 Up to three members may be ‘part-time’ members.
 IASB members are appointed for an initial term of five years, renewable for one further term of three years (five years in the case of members appointed before 2 July 2009).
-The Chair and Vice-Chairs may serve second terms of five years, subject to an overall maximum term of ten years.
+The Chair and Vice-Chair may serve second terms of five years, subject to an overall maximum term of ten years.

 To ensure a broad international diversity, from July 2012 there will normally be four members from the Asia/Oceania region; four from Europe; four from North America; one each from Africa and South America; and two appointed from any area, subject to maintaining overall geographical balance.